Bridge of Spies (film): Plot

 Donovan receives a letter from East Germany, purportedly sent by Abel's wife, thanking him and urging him to get in contact with their lawyer, whose name is Vogel.
 The CIA thinks this is a back-channel message hinting that the USSR is willing to swap Powers for Abel.
 They unofficially ask Donovan to go to Berlin to negotiate the exchange; he arrives just as the Berlin Wall is going up.
 Crossing into East Berlin, he meets with a KGB officer in the Soviet Embassy and is then directed to Vogel, who represents the Attorney General of the German Democratic Republic (East Germany).
 The Attorney General seeks to swap Abel for an American graduate student named Frederic Pryor, who had been arrested in East Germany; in the process, the GDR hopes to gain official recognition by the United States.

 The CIA wants Donovan to disregard Pryor, but he insists that both Pryor and Powers be swapped for Abel.
 In a message to the Attorney General, he bluffs that they will either release Pryor with Powers or there will be no deal.
 The exchange of Powers and Abel is to take place at the Glienicke Bridge, with Pryor to be released simultaneously at Checkpoint Charlie.
 Tension builds as Pryor fails to arrive.
 The CIA, still primarily concerned with Powers, tell Abel he can go, but Abel, out of respect for Donovan's dedication to both his own case and securing Pryor's release, refuses to move.
 It is confirmed that Pryor has been released, and the exchange takes place.

 The next day, back in the United States, the government publicly acknowledges Donovan for negotiating the deal, rehabilitating his public image.
+Closing text reveals Abel was reunited with his wife and daughter, that he was never "publicly acknowledged" as a Soviet Union spy, and that Donovan was asked by President John F. Kennedy to undertake further negotiations on behalf of the United States.